House price and sales index (prc_hpi_inx)

 • a measure of specific price trends;

-• for inflation targeting;
+• for monetary policy and inflation targeting;

 • for monitoring economic imbalances and financial stability purposes;